-Bruce Lee said be like water.
+Bruce Lee said: be like water.
 Water fills the cup that it flows into.
 Likewise the teapot.
-And the reason it does this is because of gravity.
-Without gravity, up in space, water doesn't flow.

-But something else that guides him is an awareness of what is happening now.
-And this is perhaps more of what he means when he says "empty the mind".
-With the mind empty, you don't think about what to do.
 Water doesn't think when it flows into a cup.
 And even if it could think, it isn't exercising that facility when it is flowing.
 Instead it "senses" where it can go and it goes there.
-If the cup were to change shape as the water is poured, or if the cup is moved, then the water still continues to fill it, perhaps it sloshes around a bit, but even as the cup is shifted or moved, water responds and finds a way to fill it.
+If the cup were to change shape as the water is poured, or if the cup is moved, then the water still continues to fill it, perhaps it sloshes around a bit, but even as the cup is changes shape or moves, water finds the way to fill it.

-It doesn't think "dammit the cup has moved, now I have to change what I am doing."
-Instead it continues to flow, assuming that the cup is still somewhere beneath the source from which the water is flowing.
+It doesn't think "dammit the cup has moved, it has changed shape!
+It just gets on with filling it, assuming that the cup is still somewhere between itself and the center of the earth.

-In kung fu or martial arts in general, in any "skill" in general, we practice to make a skill a part of ourselves.
+In kung fu, in any "skill" in general, we practice to make a skill a part of ourselves.
 We practice different blocks and strikes, or we practice different yoga poses, or we practice different ways to write a computer program.
 Initially we practice a set of skills in the same sequence so that we can get imbed those skills into ourselves.
 An example, the alphabet.
 We learn the letters in order so that we can remember them easily.
 But once learned we hardly even need the alphabet.
 We instead need the letters that make it up.

 Breaking letters free from the order of the alphabet, and instead using the letters of the alphabet in the new context of words and sentences, we can communicate freely.